Jeffrey Peterson

 James holds a Bachelor of Science in Biological Sciences from UC Davis.
 Prior to becoming a Flight Attendant, he was a Securities Licensed Banker and a Trip Leader for a high-end active travel company.
 When not flying the network, he enjoys diving, backpacking, skiing, and eating the various cuisines of the world while on location.

-Kiara O’Bryant
+Kiara Jenkins

 Negotiating Committee Member

-Kiara (Kiki) O’Bryant (formerly Jenkins) was hired in 2011 as a Flight Attendant with Alaska Airlines.
+Kiara (Kiki) Jenkins was hired in 2011 as a Flight Attendant with Alaska Airlines.
 She was fortunate enough to be based in ANC for her first 8 months which allowed her to experience 24-hour sunshine in the summer and plenty of snow in the winter.
 After ANC and a few years in SEA, she left to experience the California lifestyle.
 At the LAX base, she served in the role of Government Affairs Committee Chairperson.
 In 2017, SEA called her back home where she now lives with her fiancée Mo and her two dogs Lumos and Nox.

 Kiara has served in the position of MEC Grievance Committee Payroll Representative since June 2018 and hopes to help negotiate a contract reflective of what Flight Attendants deserve.
 She has been here through a Master Rebid, contract negotiations, tentative agreements, and extensions.
 Her experience and dedication to serve as a representative over the years is proof of her commitment to the negotiations process.
 She looks forward to meeting people from our membership who come from all walks of life so a contract suitable for 6,000+ Flight Attendants can be drafted.
 Feel free to say hi and ask questions if you see her on the line!